Lucas-Erkana/To_Do_List/README.md

 "To-do list" is a tool that helps to organize your day.
 It simply lists the things that you need to do and allows you to mark them as complete.
 You will build a simple website that allows for doing that, and you will do it using ES6 and Webpack!

+Project 1:In this project, I will build a simple HTML list of To Do tasks.
+The list will be styled according to the specifications listed later in this lesson.
+This simple web page will be built using webpack and served by a webpack dev server.

+Project 2: In this project, I will implement the CRUD (create, read, update, delete) methods.
+All the elements of the user interface will be fully functional and your application will be completed.

 <!-- TABLE OF CONTENTS -->

 # 📗 Table of Contents